ihh/bracery/README.md

 ~~~~
 [["root",["#sentence#",["alt",["#singular_noun#",["alt","fruit"]]," ",["#singular_verb#",["alt","flies"]]," ",["#prep_or_noun#",["alt",["#prep#",["alt","like"]]," ",["#noun#",["alt",["#singular_noun#",["alt","a banana"]]]]]]]]]]
 ~~~~

+Bracery's `&parse` function is stochastic: if multiple valid parses exist, it will return a random parse, sampled proportionally to the probability that it's the correct parse.

 Finally, note that you don't need to use any of these programmer-oriented features, if you just want to write generative text.
 Just [start typing](http://htmlpreview.github.io/?https://github.com/ihh/bracery/blob/master/web/demo.html#%24greetings%3D%5Bhello%7Cwell%20met%7Chow%20goes%20it%7Cgreetings%5D%0A%24wizard%3D%5Bwizard%7Cwitch%7Cmage%7Cmagus%7Cmagician%7Csorcerer%7Cenchanter%5D%0A%24earthsea%3D%5Bearthsea%7CEarth%7CMiddle%20Earth%7Cthe%20planet%7Cthe%20world%5D%0A%24greetings%2C%20%24wizard%20of%20%24earthsea) and go!